kewla1d/kewl.aid/README.md

 # My Website
 the kewlaid website!
-"(i made this so i dont need to introduce myself every time i talk to a new person)"
+(i made this so i dont need to introduce myself every time i talk to a new person)